Origins

 Lamis Yahia Mohamed Elkheir - Training and Resource Development (joined in October 2023, appointed as Co-Director in early 2024)

-In December 2023, we received funding of $4900 from the Open Research Funders Group (ORFG) to support our activities after applying to the first round of their Open Scholarship Seed Awards program in August of the same year. eLife Publications Ltd. also provided a small grant of $250 within the same period to support us through the efforts of Godwyns Onwuchekwa, the Head of Communities at eLife and Ailis O’Carroll, then the Community Manager at eLife.
-We have achieved much within a short period on a very modest budget thanks to the great and wonderful support (non-financial) from our partner organizations and several individual collaborators, evidence of the strong collaborative power Open Science creates.
+In December 2023, we received funding of $4900 from the Open Research Funders Group (ORFG) to support our activities after applying to the first round of their Open Scholarship Seed Awards program in September of the same year. eLife Publications Ltd. also provided a small grant of $250 within the same period to support us through the efforts of Godwyns Onwuchekwa, the Head of Communities at eLife and Ailis O’Carroll, then the Community Manager at eLife.

 Since our launch, AREN has evolved and will continue to evolve, growing remarkably within a short period.
 However, the one thing that will always remain is our commitment to ensuring researchers and institutions in Africa are well-equipped and supported to successfully transition and contribute to reproducible, open and best research practices locally and globally.